Retained STNR: When a Child Retains the STNR, Certain Learning Areas Break Down

 Exercises to integrate the STNR

-If you have tested your child or student for the STNR primitive reflex and are sure they have retained it, then your child will most likely continue to show signs of poor posture, W-sitting, balance and coordination issues, and learning problems in the classroom.
-We need to help your child with specific exercises that will integrate the reflex that should have gone to sleep when they were a baby so your child’s body can integrate better in the classroom.
+If you have tested your child or student for the STNR primitive reflex and are sure they have retained it, your child may continue to show signs of poor posture, W-sitting, balance and coordination issues, and learning problems in the classroom.
+Your child may need specific exercises that will integrate the reflex that should have gone to sleep when they were a baby so your child’s body can integrate better in the classroom.

 PRIMITIVE REFLEXES: How Retained Primitive Reflexes are Holding My Child Back in Learning and Motor Development